 Okay, I hope you liked the tips.
 But remember these are just the absolute basics.
 To really separate yourself from the wannabes you need a plan and some solid techniques to supercharge the process.

 We’ve got loads of videos and articles to help with all aspects of jump training, but I’d also recommend follow a training program that gives you an A to Z plan.

-For a clear plan, head over to here and check out this site.
-This is the guy that I learned from.
+Firstly, I highly recommend checking out this video from a guy that I learned from.
 His name is Jacob and he’s trained NBA and Olympic athletes.
 Watch the video on the first page and you’ll be amazed.
-Jacob really knows what he’s talking about.
-Go here now…

 - The top 3 vertical jump training exercises …that practically no one uses

 - The 8 attributes that are absolutely required in order to jump higher